-Please ensure that the drop down TV is folded into the 'closed' position before driving the vehicle.
+Please ensure that the drop-down TV is folded into the 'closed' position with the travel lock engaged before driving the vehicle.

 Switching on

 - Press the power button on the top side of the TV.
 The standby indicator on the front of the TV will glow red. - Press the standby button on the remote control.
 The standby indicator will change to blue.